ZufengW/100-days-of-code/log.md

 **Thoughts:** Finally, an app with data persistence.
 It retains the campgrounds from previous sessions.
 I stayed up pretty late finishing this.

+### Day 42: 27 July

+**Today's Progress**: Web Dev Bootcamp: Started unit 29 (RESTful routing)

+**Thoughts:** This is a project that features all seven RESTful routes.

+Now that University has started again, things are more busy.
+I'm also doing three computing subjects at the moment.

 <!---
 Is this